 You’ll also unlock the Mindless Rage feature, which gives you immunity to Charmed, Frightened and Calm Emotions while you are raging.

-Frightened is a very common condition in Baldur’s Gate 3 which is particularly problematic for melee characters, as it causes you to be immobile.
+Frightened is a very common debuff in Baldur’s Gate 3, which is particularly problematic for melee characters, as it causes you to be immobile and applies Disadvantage to your Attack Rolls.
 So being immune to this is very handy.

 Level 7 – BG3 Karlach Build

-This means Karlach can no longer be Surprised by enemy ambushes, and will gain a +3 bonus to her Initiative, so she’ll get to take their turn before most other characters.
+At Level 7, Karlach can no longer be Surprised by enemy ambushes and will gain a +3 bonus to her Initiative, meaning she’ll get to take her turn before most enemies.

 Level 8 – BG3 Karlach Build